 Sweetwater was a huge highlight of our Fort Wayne trip, and I am in awe of this business and their campus.

 Taylor’s Dream Playground at Kreager Park

-There’s nothing like a few hours running and playing indoors on a rainy day or on a super hot day.
-Jungle George’s offers free admission for kids to play in their bounce houses!
+There’s nothing like a few hours running and playing indoors on a rainy day or a super hot day.
+Jungle George’s offers free admission for kids to play in their bounce houses and mini golf!
 Arcade games and virtual reality are available for a fee.
-Jungle George’s has an all you can eat pizza deal for $5 per person.
-On specific days of the week, they offer half price menu items and half price fees for activities.
+On specific days of the week, they offer half-price menu items and half-price fees for activities.
 But seriously, bounce house play is free!

 This classic theatre stage is buzzing with activity!
 From musical shows to juggling acts, there’s always something interesting on the schedule.
 The Fort Wayne Embassy Theatre has a full calendar of your favorite Broadway shows, you may want to book your visit based on when your favorite acts will be in town.

 Fort Wayne comes alive with festivals and events throughout the year, celebrating everything from music and food to heritage and the arts.
 The Three Rivers Festival in July is a citywide celebration featuring parades, a crafts fair, food vendors, and live entertainment.
 The Johnny Appleseed Festival in September pays homage to the legendary nurseryman with historical reenactments, a crafts market, and, of course, plenty of apple-themed treats.